-The NCCPS are not listed nor quoted on the Official List of SGX-ST. However, the holders of the NCCPS are able to exercise their rights to convert the NCCPS into new ordinary shares at the adjusted NCCPS conversion ratio of one (1) new ordinary share for every ten (10) NCCPS, following the completion of the share consolidation, subject to the terms and conditions of the NCCPS.
+The NCCPS are not listed nor quoted on the Official List of SGX-ST. However, the holders of the NCCPS are able to exercise their rights to convert the NCCPS into new ordinary shares at the adjusted NCCPS conversion ratio of one (1) new ordinary share for every ten (10) NCCPS following the completion of the Share Consolidation, subject to the terms and conditions of the NCCPS.
 Such new ordinary shares will be listed and quoted on the Official List of the SGX-ST when issued.
-No notice of the said conversion had been received since the end of December 2015.